FIWARE/tutorials.NGSI-v2/docs/iot-agent-json.md

 ### Provisioning a Smart Door

-Because the underlying Ultralight and JSON protocols are so similar, actuators and devices are provisioned using the same attributes as the data the IoT Agent needs to know to communicate with the device remains the same, and the payload parsing NGSI to JSON is delegated to the IoT Agent itself.
+Because the underlying JSON and JSON protocols are so similar, actuators and devices are provisioned using the same attributes as the data the IoT Agent needs to know to communicate with the device remains the same, and the payload parsing NGSI to JSON is delegated to the IoT Agent itself.
 Provisioning a device which offers both commands and measurements is merely a matter of making an HTTP POST request with both `attributes` and `command` attributes in the